How do I get a library card?

 How many items may I sign out?

 There is a limit of 50 items checked out at one time per library card.
 You may have up to 200 requests on your card at any one time.

 How do I renew an item?

 Items may be renewed in person at any library location, by clicking on Login or by calling the library at (905) 793-4636.
 Please be prepared to provide your library card number when telephoning.
-There are no limits on renewing items unless another customer has requested the item.
+Items that are not restricted as 7 day loans can be renewed up to 99 times, unless another customer has requested the item.

 How do I request/hold an item?

 You may place requests by accessing your account by clicking on Login, in person at any library location, or by phone (905) 793-4636.
 Please be prepared to provide your library card number.
 You will be notified by email if you provided your email address, or by telephone via the Library’s automated voice system when your request is available to be picked up.

 How do I keep track of my request/hold status?